- 6 Potatoes, washed with skin left on

 - Daisy Lite Sour Cream (optional, not included in macros)

 This is for you sports fans (or even those of you just around for the commercials)!
-If you’re getting together with friends to watch the Championship game this weekend, don’t let the stereotype of fried foods and gallons of beer fool you.
+If you’re getting together with friends to watch the game, don’t let the stereotype of fried foods and gallons of beer fool you.
 There are plenty of football feast classics that (with a slight twist or moderation) will fit perfectly into your macros.

 If you’re looking for inspiration on what to serve on game day, tell your friends you’re bringing the potato boats!
 These potato bowls are customizable and can be filled with any veggies, cheeses, and meats that you want.
 Play with the recipe to make the bowls fit your macros!
 Find & share more inspiration using #TeamWAG!